Distance of Element from Center Line given Velocity Gradient at Cylindrical Element Solution

 How to Calculate Distance of Element from Center Line given Velocity Gradient at Cylindrical Element?

-Distance of Element from Center Line given Velocity Gradient at Cylindrical Element calculator uses Radial Distance = 2*Dynamic Viscosity*Velocity Gradient/Pressure Gradient to calculate the Radial Distance, The Distance of Element from Center line given Velocity Gradient at Cylindrical Element is defined as radius of elemental section.
+Distance of Element from Center Line given Velocity Gradient at Cylindrical Element calculator uses Radial Distance = 2*Dynamic Viscosity*Velocity Gradient/Pressure Gradient to calculate the Radial Distance, The Distance of Element from Center line given Velocity Gradient at Cylindrical Element formula is defined as radius of elemental section.
 Radial Distance is denoted by dradial symbol.

 How to calculate Distance of Element from Center Line given Velocity Gradient at Cylindrical Element using this online calculator?
 To use this online calculator for Distance of Element from Center Line given Velocity Gradient at Cylindrical Element, enter Dynamic Viscosity (μ), Velocity Gradient (VG) & Pressure Gradient (dp|dr) and hit the calculate button.
 Here is how the Distance of Element from Center Line given Velocity Gradient at Cylindrical Element calculation can be explained with given input values -> 9.192 = 2*1.02*76.6/17.